-Monday January 13th / January 14th
+Monday January 13th / January 14th 2014

-The hotel was a converted Haveli or home and was just the ticket after our home stay.
+The hotel was a converted Haveli or home and was just the ticket after our desert home stay.

-We had dinner in a restaurant called Millets of Merwar in the Hallam Ghat area, reachable by footbridge from ours.
-This is a great restaurant with tons of tasty gluten free options and was so good we went the next night.
+We had dinner in a restaurant called Millets of Merwar in the Hallam Ghat area, reachable by a small footbridge from our accomodation.
+This is a great restaurant whose mantra is “We are what we eat” – a vegan restaurant with tons of tasty gluten free options and was so good we went back the next night.